 Slim's

-There’s one thing I’m pretty sure of… Slim’s the is best dive bar in downtown Raleigh.
-It might also be the only dive bar in the area.
+There’s one thing I’m pretty sure of.
+Slim’s is the best dive bar in downtown Raleigh.
+I think it’s also the only true dive bar in the area, so it’s a pretty easy title to win.
 But it’s more than that.
 Slim’s is downtown Raleigh’s oldest live music venue.

 It’s a small place, so anytime a band plays there, you’re guaranteed to have front row seats.
-Plus, there is an outside smoking patio, a 2nd floor lounge with a pool table and the beer is cheap.
+There’s an outdoor smoking patio, a second-floor lounge with a pool table, and cheap beer.
 What more do you want?